 Do you have to pay taxes when you sell a car?

 First, you should determine whether you earn a profit or incur a loss on the sale of a business vehicle.
 Subtract the car’s adjusted basis from its sales price.
 The adjusted basis is the car’s original cost minus any depreciation deductions you’ve taken while you owned it.
-For example, if your car has an adjusted basis of $15,000 and you sell it for $20,000, you will earn $5,000 in profit.
-If you sold the car for $10,000, you’d have a $5,000 loss.

 If you use the actual expense method to deduct your business driving, you calculate and separately deduct your depreciation deduction each year.
 With the standard mileage rate, you get no separate deduction for depreciation because the standard rate includes it.